novitae/sterraxcyl/README.md

         the json are then extracted    ---> each infos contained in the list are and placed in a list.               written in their specific column.
 ```
+_don't hesistate to contact me if you have idea of things to add to this program ! discord `aet#8014` twitter `meakaaet`_